 You might want to configure a minimum confidence score if you notice too many incorrect reads.
 License plates that contain similar characters such as 8 and B are more difficult to read and generally produce reads with a lower confidence score.

 The Sharp camera assigns a numerical value (from 0 to 100) to each license plate read, indicating how confident the Sharp is in the accuracy of the read.
-Genetec Patroller™ ignores reads that are below the minimum confidence score you define.IMPORTANT: For the confidence score of plate reads to be available, you must enable the Give a confidence score for reads feature in the Analytics section of the Sharp Portal Configuration page.NOTE: Setting the minimum confidence score to 0 (default) accepts all plate reads and hits.
+Genetec Patroller™ ignores reads that are below the minimum confidence score you define.IMPORTANT: For the confidence score analytic to be available in Genetec Patroller™, the analytic must first be enabled in the Sharp Portal.NOTE: Setting the minimum confidence score to 0 (default) accepts all plate reads and hits.

 To decide on an appropriate setting, you can view the confidence score of plate reads in the following ways: